JuNi4/MinecraftPP/README.md

 # Minecraft++
- Minecraft in cpp with Glut
+ Minecraft in cpp with OpenGL